statsmodels/statsmodels/README.rst

   - Survivor function estimation (Kaplan-Meier)
   - Cumulative incidence function estimation

+* Multivariate:

+  - Principal Component Analysis with missing data
+  - Factor Analysis with rotation
+  - MANOVA
+  - Canonical Correlation

-* Nonparametric statistics: (Univariate) kernel density estimators
+* Nonparametric statistics: Univariate and multivariate kernel density estimators
 * Datasets: Datasets used for examples and in testing
 * Statistics: a wide range of statistical tests